 In November 2016, the data from the study were analyzed and futility was demonstrated.
 Results confirmed that even if the trial had fully enrolled, the results would not have differed.
-As we anticipated at the beginning of the trial, based on the prior Phase 2b data, the results showed no statistically significant efficacy in men.
+As we anticipated at the beginning of the trial, based on the prior Phase 2b data, the results of the trial showed no statistically significant efficacy in men.
 The safety profile for Gimoti was well-tolerated and the safety profile was comparable to placebo.
-The male trial is not required for submission of the Gimoti NDA for women; however, we expect to include safety data from this study in the NDA submission.
+The male trial was not required for submission of the Gimoti NDA for women; however, we included safety data from this study in the NDA submission.